We are Strath Union, your Students’ Union - the beating heart of activity for students on Strathclyde campus since 1964.

 Widening Access & Inclusion

 Bag the latest branded merch, zero-waste products and student discounts.

 Eat & Drink

 The easiest and quickest way to contact The Advice Hub is to email us at: firstname.lastname@example.org

 You can also book an online or phone appointment here.

 We are open Monday to Friday all year round.
-We close for two weeks over Christmas, but otherwise are available during University holidays.
+We close for two weeks over Christmas and on public holidays, but otherwise are available during University holidays.

 Yes!
 There are exceptions to our confidentiality: if we believe that there is a significant risk of harm to a student or to another person, then we will discuss this with relevant bodies in line with adult and child protection legislation.
 Otherwise, anything discussed is entirely confidential within the Advice Hub and we will seek explicit consent from a student before sharing information or contacting anyone on their behalf.
 Our full confidentiality policy is available here.